GeekyAnts/sample-e-voting-system-ethereum/SETUP.md

 - To install `truffle` call `npm install -g truffle`
 - Download `Ganache` from https://trufflesuite.com/ganache/
 - `truffle` will automatically install `solidity`

-## E-Voting

-- To fetch all the candidates who are participating in elections <span>call</span> `getCandidateList()` by passing the `voterAadharNumber` in order to fetch list that belongs to the same constituency (Returns `list of objects`)
-- To check whether the current logged-in user has voted or not <span>call</span> `didCurrentVoterVoted()` by passing the aadhar number of the current logged-in user `voterAadharNumber` (Returns `boolean` & `candidate` object if already voted)
-- To cast the vote <span>send</span> the details of politican aadhar & voter aadhar numbers to `vote()` method of the contract.
-Strictly check whether candidate is already casted his/her vote prior to calling this method.
-Otherwise this will throw error.
-- To check when the voting lines will be closed, <span>call</span> `getVotingEndTime()` method of contract to get the end epoch timestamp in UTC.
-(Returns `uint256` epoch in UTC).
-- To check the results <span>call</span> `allCandidatesWithVoteCount()` by passing the `current epoch time in UTC` timezone.
-(Returns all candidate `object` with respective votes count)

-## Supply chain management (Proof of ownership)

-- To fetch all the products that were listed till date, <span>call</span> `getAllProducts()` method provided by the contract.
-(Returns `list of objects`)
-- To get the products that were associated to the current logged-in user, simply iterate in the above list by checking if the respective user object email is matching with current logged-in user's mail or not.
-- To fetch only single product <span>call</span> `getSingleProducts()` by passing the `productId` which is a unique ID given to the product at the time of product add to the system.
-(Returns single `object`)
-- To fetch the details of the user <span>call</span> `getPartyDetails()` by passing `email` of the logged-in user & the option that user chooses at the time of login `i.e., supplier, vendor, manufacturer`.
-If user doesn't exists then it will return empty/null/undefined/object with default values but if user exists then it returns single `object` with user details.
-- Only `Manufacturers` can add the products to the system by <span>sending</span> the email, details of the product to `addProduct()` method of the contract.
-If product already exists then it throws error.
-- To sell product one can <span>send</span> details by calling `sellProduct()` by passing the purchase party details, product Id & letting the function know who the party is. i.e., supplier, vendor or customer.
-If the product is not existing then it will throw error.